Sign with the words "Recovery", "Addiction", "Stigma", and "Academia"

 Walking the Straight and Narrow

-So I’m doing a month of sobriety.
+By Red Queen (Originally published December 1, 2021) So I’m doing a month of sobriety.
 I’m a substance abuser, which to me means I have a relationship with substances that often harms me, but I still use them.
-I practice harm reduction, which usually looks like attempts to cut down the amount and frequency of my use....
+I practice harm reduction, which usually looks like...

 read more